charliezhu797/sparty-in-a-box/README.md

-# Canadian Experience — Jack in the Box
+# Sparty in a Box

-A C++ desktop animation application built with [wxWidgets](https://www.wxwidgets.org/), developed for **CSE 335: Object-Oriented Software Design** at Michigan State University.
+A C++ desktop animation application built with [wxWidgets](https://www.wxwidgets.org/).
+Originally developed as part of Michigan State University's CSE 335 course on object-oriented software design.

-The program animates a 2D figure ("Canadian Experience") alongside a fully simulated mechanical machine — a *jack in the box*.
+The program animates a 2D figure (the "Canadian Experience") alongside a fully simulated mechanical machine — a *jack in the box*.
 Rotational motion originates at a hand crank and propagates through a chain of shafts, belted pulleys, and a cam.
 When the cam reaches its trigger point, the box lid springs open and a spring-loaded Sparty (the MSU mascot)